pablodecm/phd_thesis/src/103_chapter_3.md

 can lead to large losses of useful information about the parameters of interest $\boldsymbol{\theta}$.
-Results form classical statistics identifies a *sufficient summary statistic* as the the optimal summary statistic to carry out inference for a given statistical model and characterises its properties [@hogg1995introduction].
+Results form classical statistics identifies a *sufficient summary statistic* as the the optimal summary statistic to be used for inference for a given statistical model and characterises its properties [@hogg1995introduction].
 Such a sufficient statistic
 contains all the information